njh/ruby-playlist/README.md

 # Playlist

-This ruby gem allows you to create and modify playlists of musical tracks.
+This ruby gem allows you to create and manipulate playlists of musical tracks.

+It supports parsing and generating playlists in the following formats:

+* M3U
+* XSPF
+* A simple human readable format

 ## Installation